federista/Recognition-of-ADL-s/README.md

   __PrepareData.py__ :
   It will prepare the data into two sets.
 70% Training data and 30% Testing data in order to later on test the accuracy of our system.

+  __TrainModel.py__:
+  It will create a total number of 6 models in respective to 6 IMUs

+  __PrepareSimulationData.py:__
+  Collectio of Simulation data for each individual IMU in order to test our system

+  __IMU_Prediction.py:__
+  Predicted label for each IMU will be generated

+  __PredictionVoting.py:__
+  Voting mechanism is approached to test the accuracy and generate a final label.